codeplaysoftware/syclacademy/Code_Exercises/Exercise_08_Matrix_Transpose/README.md

 ## Exercise: Local Memory Matrix Transpose
 ---

+This exercise uses GPU specific features in order to gain good GPU performance.
+While code will run on other hardware, the local memory tiled solution may not give as good performance as it does on a GPU.

 In this exercise you will learn how to cache global memory into local memory in tiles according to work-groups in order to compare the performance difference.